ManuWR/my-todo-app/README.md

 ## About Me

 - 🔭 I’m currently working on Software Test Engineer
-- 🌱 I’m currently learning Python and Javascript
+- I’m currently learning Python and Javascript
-- 👯 I’m looking to collaborate on python or data projects
+- I’m looking to collaborate on python or data projects
 - 💬 Ask me about QA, testing and automation
-- 📫 How to reach me: [your contact information]
--

 ## My Skills

 - **Languages:**
+  - TCL
+  - Bash
-  TCL, Bash and Python
+  - Python

 - **Frameworks and Libraries:**
-  - [Frameworks and libraries you frequently use]
+  - Python
+  - Selenium

 - **Tools and Platforms:**
-  - [Development tools, platforms, and environments you are familiar with]
+  - RHEL
+  - Linux CLI and GUI
+  - Python script's development

 ## GitHub Stats